Skip to main content

 Introduction

-This Code of Conduct summarizes federal anti-harassment law and General Services Administration policy.
-We intend the plain-language approach to promote a culture of inclusion and respect.
+This Code of Conduct summarizes federal anti-harassment laws and General Services Administration policies.
+We intend the plain-language approach to foster respect.

 We expect everyone on the TTS team to exhibit these behaviors and abide by applicable federal laws and GSA policies.
-In addition, we expect everyone within TTS spaces to exhibit these behaviors and refrain from behavior prohibited by anti-harassment laws and GSA policies on harassment.
+In addition, we expect everyone within TTS spaces to refrain from behavior prohibited by anti-harassment laws and GSA policies on harassment.
 These spaces include:

 • TTS events and meetings,